pointybeard/cron/README.md

 -   [SymphonyCMS PDO Connector](https://github.com/pointybeard/symphony-pdo)
 -   [PHP Helpers](https://github.com/pointybeard/helpers)

-Run `composer install` on the `extension/cron` directory to install all of these.
+Run `composer update` on the `extension/cron` directory to install these.

 ### Setup

-(Optional) Create a crontab entry (`crontab -e` on most *nix setups) that executes the command `symphony -t xxxx cron tasks run` where `xxxx` is a author login token.
+(Optional) Create a crontab entry (`crontab -e` on most *nix setups) that executes the command `symphony -t xxxx cron run` where `xxxx` is a author login token.
 E.g. this will run the console tasks command every 1 minute and save the output to `/logs/symphony-cron.log`

-    */1 * * * * SYMPHONY_DOCROOT=/path/to/symphony /absolute/path/to/console/bin/symphony -- -t e1f8781e cron tasks run >> /logs/symphony-cron.log 2>&1
+    */1 * * * * SYMPHONY_DOCROOT=/path/to/symphony /absolute/path/to/console/bin/symphony -- -t e1f8781e cron run >> /logs/symphony-cron.log 2>&1

 ## Usage